 The State Board continues the development of the Utah School Information Management System (USIMS) to modernize USBE's legacy data systems and enable real-time access to data to inform decision making at all levels of the education system, while also safeguarding against data breaches.
 USIMS is slated to consolidate 16 current systems that collect student, teacher, and financial data which should help alleviate some of the reporting burden on LEAs by consolidating core data collections.

 The Legislature appropriated \$17.2 million one-time in the 2019 General Session for USIMS.
+In December 2021, \$16.3 million ESSER II and ARP ESSER Flex funds were allocated to USIMS by the Utah State Board of Education.
 This funding (along with previously appropriated funding) is to be disbursed over the next 2.5 years for the project.

-USIMS is being developed using the Scrum development methodology which provides transparency, inspection, adaption, and results in higher quality products, better user satisfaction, higher productivity, and a greater ability to incorporate changes as they occur.
+USIMS is being developed using an agile framework and Scrum development methodology which enables continuous transparency, inspection, and adaption and results in higher quality products, better user satisfaction, higher productivity, and a greater ability to incorporate changes as they occur.

-The project began with the creation of the USIMS Functional Advisory Board and focus working group.
+The project began with the creation of the USIMS Functional Advisory Board and a focus working group.
 The advisory board and working group are essential in defining and creating the USIMS system.
 Both are made up of internal USBE personnel and external LEA representatives from school districts and charter schools across rural and urban areas to ensure comprehensive needs are captured for USIMS development.
-Functional Advisory Board meetings are held quarterly to detail USIMS progress.
-The focus working group meets weekly to detail requirements, direct development requirements and objectives, and to review development team deliverables.
+Functional Advisory Board meetings are held at least quarterly to detail USIMS progress.
+The focus working group meets at least every other week to detail requirements, direct development requirements and objectives, and to review development team deliverables.

-USIMS development will ultimately be performed by three development teams.
-Each team will focus on one of three USBE domains: student, educator, and finance.
-Under each domain, the teams will carve out development focused on the consolidation of USBE systems under the domains and redevelopment of USBE capabilities delivered by legacy systems into services.
+USIMS development is currently performed by three development teams.
+Each team focuses on one of three USBE domains: student, educator, and finance.
+Under each domain, the teams carve out development focused on the consolidation of USBE systems under the domains and redevelopment of USBE capabilities delivered by legacy systems into services.
 Service-based development provides USBE future agility and interoperability opportunities.

-The first of three development teams, the educator development team, is assembled and working on the development of educator licensing management.
-This team will address course, LEA management, and other educator-focused capabilities in future development.
-The student development team is currently being assembled and will begin development activities in February 2021 with a focus on student data collections, unique student identification, and reporting.
+The educator team is fully assembled and working on the development of educator licensing management.
+This team addresses educator licensing, LEA management, and other educator-focused capabilities in future development.
+The student development team is assembled and develops with a focus on student data collections, unique student identification, and reporting.
+The final team to be assembled is focused on the finance domain.
+This team is in progress and focuses on reporting and data collection consolidation among multiple legacy systems.